COMPARATIVE MACROSCOPIC AND MICROSCOPIC STUDY ON ACACIA ARABICA & PROSOPIS JULIFLORAHTML Full Text

 - A movement towards self-medication.

 Medicinal plants are generally known as “Chemical Goldmines” as they contain natural chemicals, which are acceptable to human and animal systems.
-Of the 2,50,000 higher plant species on earth, more than 80,000 are medicinal in nature.
+Of the 2,50,000 higher plant species on earth, more than 80,000 are medicinal.
 The Red Data Book of India has 427 entries of endangered species of which 28 are considered extinct, 124 threatened, 81 vulnerable, 100 rare and 34 insufficiently known species 7.

-The Origin, Scope and Practice of Pharma-cognosy: The history of herbal medicines is as old as human civilization.
+The Origin, Scope and Practice of Pharmacognosy: The history of herbal medicines is as old as human civilization.
 The documents, many of which are of great antiquity, revealed that plants were used medicinally in China, India, Egypt and Greece long before the beginning of the Christian era.
 One of the most famous surviving remnants is Papyrus Ebers, a scroll some 60 feet long and a foot wide, dating back to the sixteenth century before Christ 6.
 Indians also, worked meticulously to examine and classify the herbs which they came across, into groups called Gunas.
-Charaka made fifty groups of ten herbs each of which, according to him, would suffice an ordinary physician’s need.
+Charaka made fifty groups of ten herbs, each of which, according to him, would suffice an ordinary physician’s need.
 Similarly, Sushrutha arranged 760 herbs in 7 distinct sets based on some of their common properties.
-A large portion of the Indian population even today depends on the Indian System of Medicine -Ayurveda, ‘An ancient science of life’.
-The well known treaties in Ayurveda are Charaka Samhita and Sushrutha Samhita.
-The first pharmacist, Galen, was known to have had a number of pain relieving materials, including opium in his apothecary 9.
+A large portion of the Indian population even today depends on the Indian System of Medicine - Ayurveda, ‘An ancient science of life.’
+The well-known treaties in Ayurveda are Charaka Samhita and Sushruta Samhita.
+The first pharmacist, Galen, was known to have had several pain-relieving materials, including opium in his apothecary 9.

 Quality Control of Herbal Drugs: Herbal drug technology is used for converting botanical materials into medicines, where standardization and quality control with proper integration of modern scientific techniques and traditional knowledge is important 10.